Mirerkhil, Bhujpur union

 Mirer khil (মিরের খীল) is a village of Bhujpur union in Bangladesh.
 49 km from Chittagong city the village is some part of East Bhujpur mouza and some part of Fakirachang mouza.

 Etymology

-In Bengali language Mirer means of the Mirs and Khil is a Sanskrit word, means wasteland, uncultivated fallow Farmland or Farmhouse.
+In Bengali language, "Mirer" means of the Mir and "Khil" is a Sanskrit word, meaning wasteland, uncultivated fallow farmland or farmhouse.
 In Nāradasmṛti, khil meaning that land, which is not cultivated for three years.
 The meaning of Mirerkhil is “the uncultivated Farmland of Mirs”.